spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 {% info_block infoBox "Third-party frontends" %}

 By default, Spryker supports Algolia Personalization only for Yves.
-To integrate Algolia Personalization with a third-party or mobile frontend, follow [this guide](/docs/pbc/all/search/{{page.version}}/base-shop/third-party-integrations/algolia/algolia-personalization-headless.html).
+To integrate Algolia Personalization with a third-party or mobile frontend, follow [Algolia Personalization for headless frontends](/docs/pbc/all/search/{{page.version}}/base-shop/third-party-integrations/algolia/algolia-personalization-for-headless-frontends.html).

 {% endinfo_block %}